 We left Monica and drove down to Lia to check in at Il Lampaggio.
-This small restaurant/agriturismo was discovered by my brother in 1995 and since then he comes here every year for a couple of days.
+This small agriturismo, which also has a restaurant, was discovered by my brother in 1995.
+Since then he comes to Tuscany every year for a couple of days.
 Lia has 6 rooms for rent and a wonderful restaurant.

 Due to the unforeseen enlargement of our group

-After a restoring nap and since it stopped raining, we decided to drive to Firenze.
-My friend Ali left Fanny and Fritz to themselves and we went shopping like in old times.
+After a restoring nap and since it stopped raining, we decided to drive to Florence.
+My friend Ali left her daughter Fanny and her husband Fritz to themselves and we went shopping like in old times.

 (Ali’s push present for herself)

 We also had to take a look at the Palazzo Vecchio.
-Firenze is so beautiful no matter the weather!
+Florence is so beautiful no matter the weather!